-Prince of Transylvania Gabriel Bethlen was brought up in the castle and his upstairs room in the gate tower can still be seen unto this day.
+Prince of Transylvania, Bethlen Gábor was brought up in the castle and his upstairs room in the gate tower can still be seen to this day.
 In 1631, the castle was expanded and altered into a magnificent Renaissance manor house, towers and curtain walls were also built.

 It became one of the important military and administrative centers of the Székely Land.
 On September 6, 1658, a team of Székelys led by a scribe named Székely Gábor defeated the invading Tatars and Moldovans.
 Here is the background of the famous fight:

 We know about the unfortunate Polish campaign of Prince Rákóczi György II of Transylvania but his insistence to keep his throne after the loss of the entire Transylvanian army has just made things worse.
 The Ottomans punished his disobedience with repeated attacks for years which devastated the almost defenseless Principality.

 Grand Vizier Köprülü Mehmed ordered Pasha Ali to assault the country with his army.
 Prince Rákóczi summoned the Székely border-guard warriors to his flag so the Székelyföld (the homeland of the Székelys) was left undefended.
 At this time, the estimated number of Székely soldiers was about 20,000 men.

 It was Lord Lázár István who was the lord of Gyergyószárhegy and he obeyed the Prince and took his men to him from the Gyergyószék area.
 While they were fighting against the Ottomans around the capital of the country, Gyulafehérvár (Alba Iulia), 3,000 Moldavian and Crimean Tatar soldiers broke into the Székelyföld (Székely Land) through the Tölgyesi Pass of the Carpathians.